AllanGamal/100-days-of-code/README.md

    </ul>
 ---

+## 58. Project why google, content designs

+### Day 58: Aug 6, 2020

+**Today's Progress and Thoughts**:

+Made a simple content layout in grid, where in a section text is on the right side, and image on the left.
+And for every new section the text and image will be swapped.

+**Link to Work**

+- [Code](https://github.com/AllanGamal/whygooglewhy) to site on GitHub

 ## 57. Project why google, table design completed

 ### Day 57: Aug 5, 2020

 **Today's Progress and Thoughts**:

 Completed my table design.
-I really made it more complicated than it should have been when using css grid over <table>. <table> rules.
+I really made it more complicated than it should have been when using css grid over table. table rules.
 Also made some hover animations (:

 <img src="img/whygoogle/tabledesign.JPG" height="600px">